Interested in graduate training schemes?

 The application process for graduate schemes (and many jobs) tends to be thorough and lengthy.
 It is different for every company, but these guidelines should give you an idea of what to expect.
 Most will involve:

-Usually comprise a range of individual and group tasks, designed to give the employer a well-rounded appraisal of candidates’ competencies, motivations and fit
+An assessment centre – usually comprises a range of individual and group tasks, designed to give the employer a well-rounded appraisal of candidates’ competencies, motivations and fit

-You may also have telephone or video interviews earlier in the application process
+Face-to-face interviews – you may also have telephone or video interviews earlier in the application process

 800 applications for 9 places